yiwchen233/QARSTA/README.md

 git clone https://github.com/yiwchen233/QARSTA
 ```

-To update to the latest version, please go to the top level directory and do:
+To update to the latest version, please go to the top-level directory and do the following:
 ```sh
 git pull
 ```